 - Type: dome tent, freestanding.

 - Minimum weight: 12 lb 10 oz (12.625 lb; 5.73 kg).

 - Dimensions: 110 x 110 in (279 x 279 cm).

 - Area per person: 19.1 ft² (1.8 m²).

 - Packed size: 23 x 7 in (58 x 18 cm).

 - Stakes: aluminum.

-I am showing here this Suite Dream 4 tent side by side with two very new models that have appeared on the market very recently, the new Marmot Halo version and the Exio 4 which is a completely new item.
-So you realize that the Eureka’s tent is better by many parameters, but see the prices; they are respectively $350, 160, and 400.
+I am showing here this Suite Dream 4 tent side by side with the new Marmot Halo 4 version.
+As you see, Eureka’s tent offers more space, it is taller, and it packs better.
 Please follow the links to see more.